Admissions FAQ

 For information on what is included in the Theory Assessment, see Audition Process.
 Applicants to the Master of Music program do not write the Theory Assessment.

-Who has to take the Piano Proficiency Test and why?
+Who is required to take the Piano Proficiency Test and why?

-The Piano Proficiency Test is not an entrance requirement, although applicants may choose to take it as part of their audition if they like.
+The Piano Proficiency Test is not an entrance requirement.
 Students whose Principal Applied Study is Piano or Organ are exempt from the Piano Proficiency Test.
 Applicants to the Master of Music program do not perform the Piano Proficiency Test.

 Students enrolled in MUN’s School of Music must pass the Piano Proficiency Test by the end of their first year.
 The test is administered in September and February of each year.
 All music students must pass it in order to register for the Keyboard Fundamentals course, a required course for all second year music students.
 If you are not already a good pianist, you should plan to take private piano lessons during your first year.